Leveraging modal structure similarity for simulation of spatially evolving wakes: Discussion

-Hybrid simulations offer a powerful approach to reduce computational costs by decomposing a full-body-inclusive simulation into a short body-inclusive (BI) precursor followed by an extended body-exclusive (BE) continuation.
+Hybrid simulations offer a powerful approach to reduce computational costs by decomposing a full-body-inclusive simulation into a short body-inclusive precursor simulation followed by an extended body-exclusive continuation simulation.
 This strategy has previously been used to handle computationally expensive turbulent flows \citep{vandine_hybrid_2018, ortiz2021high}.
-The present study further enhances the hybrid simulation methodology by incorporating Spectral Proper Orthogonal Decomposition (SPOD) as a filtering and reconstruction tool to utilize the flooptimize inlet boundary conditions and reduce the number of required modes.
+The present study further enhances the hybrid simulation methodology by incorporating Spectral Proper Orthogonal Decomposition (SPOD) as a filtering and reconstruction tool to prescribe inlet boundary conditions and reduce the number of required modes for flow reconstruction.

 A key outcome of this study is the demonstration of scale similarity in the dominant coherent structures across Reynolds numbers.
 Specifically, the low-frequency energetic modes of the wake behind a disk show minimal variation between $Re = 5 \times 10^3$ and $Re = 5 \times 10^4$.
-This Reynolds number independence of the dominant SPOD modes enables the successful initialization of high-Reynolds number BE simulations using filtered data from low-Re BI simulations.
-The resulting SRH simulations achieve a reduction in computational cost of over 80\% compared to full 50kBI simulations, while preserving spatial resolution and key flow dynamics.
+This Reynolds number independence of the dominant SPOD modes enables the successful initialization of high-Reynolds number body exclusive simulations using filtered data from low $\Rey$ body inclusive simulations.
+The resulting SRH simulations achieve a reduction in computational cost of over 80\% compared to the full 50kBI simulation, while preserving spatial resolution and key flow dynamics.

 The effectiveness of this hybrid strategy is validated through the wake evolution of SRH cases.
-The adjustment distance---the streamwise region required for the SRH simulations to develop small-scale features and match the $Re = 5 \times 10^4$ wake characteristics---was found to vary inversely with the number of SPOD modes used for reconstruction.
+The adjustment distance defined here as the streamwise region required for the SRH simulations to develop small-scale features and match the $Re = 5 \times 10^4$ wake characteristics, was found to vary inversely with the number of SPOD modes used for reconstruction.
 Cases using more modes (e.g., SRH-N3 and SRH-N6) showed faster convergence in mean and turbulent kinetic energy profiles to the baseline 50kBI results.
 The area-integrated MKE and TKE plots indicate that all cases except SRH-N1 eventually converge to the correct decay trends, confirming the sufficiency of large-scale content in the SPOD-reconstructed inlet data.

 This behavior is further explained by analyzing Reynolds stress distributions.
 All SRH cases except SRH-N1 adequately capture the key Reynolds stress components, ensuring that mean-to-turbulence energy transfer occurs correctly.
 The underestimation of these stresses in SRH-N1 leads to a delay in the decay of mean kinetic energy, underscoring the importance of capturing the appropriate production mechanisms.
 Once the small scales have developed and the energy budget is balanced, the flow transitions into a statistically stationary regime representative of the higher Reynolds number, as verified by SPOD eigenspectra matching those of the 50kBI simulation.